ellery-it/odoo-serial-scale-drivers/README.md

 # Description
 [Odoo Iot Box](https://www.odoo.com/documentation/16.0/applications/productivity/iot.html) allows to connect an external scale to [Odoo](https://github.com/odoo/odoo).
-Unfortunately, altough infrastructure is coded to easily implement additional drivers, only drivers for protocols are provided out-of-the-box ( Mettled Toledo 8217 and Adam AZExtra)
+Unfortunately, altough infrastructure is coded to easily implement additional drivers, only drivers for two protocols are provided out-of-the-box ( Mettled Toledo 8217, implemented in the Mettler Toledo Ariva S scale  and Adam AZExtra)
 That's why we started to write additional drivers for Odoo Iot Box to read weigths from some other scales.

 # Supports